 Jan 30, 2016

-The nucleus, the largest organelle within the cell, contains chromosomes and deoxyribonucleic acid (DNA), and regulates cell metabolism, cell division, gene expression, and protein synthesis.
-The nuclear envelope—a double membrane surrounding the nucleus and separating it from the rest of the cell—is in continuity with the rough endoplasmic reticulum, the site of protein synthesis.
+The nucleus, the largest organelle in the cell, holds chromosomes and DNA and plays a critical role in regulating cell metabolism, division, gene expression, and protein synthesis.
+Its double membrane, known as the nuclear envelope, separates it from the rest of the cell and connects to the rough endoplasmic reticulum, a site for protein production.

 Interior three-dimensional image of an animal cell, with the nucleus as the large, round organelle in the center.